Reestdal kune kunes

 We are the owners of some beautiful Kune Kune pigs.
 Kune Kunes are known as the Maori pigs from New Zealand.
 They were kept by the Maori as free-range pigs, and eaten on special occasions.
 In the Maori settlements, the pigs were free to scuttle about in search of food and they were allowed inside the houses.
 The long and close contact with humans is probably the reason that these pigs are of such a calm and friendly nature.

 Find out more?
-Take a look at the other pages on this website or contact us by e-mail.
+Take a look at the other pages on this website, visit us on Facebook, or contact us by e-mail.